bgvladedivac/LinuxKnowledge/10.Processes/info.md

 ## Load average
 The load average represents the perceived system load over a time period.
 Linux implements the load average calculation as a representation of expected service wait times, not only for CPU but also for disks and network I/O. Linux counts not only processes, but threads individually as separate tasks.
 The load number is a global counter calculation, which is sum-totaled for all CPUs.
 Linux counts each physical CPU core as a separate execution unit, logically represented and referred to as individual CPU.
 Check **/proc/cpuinfo** for the kernel representation of system CPUs.

+## Summary
+During the lifetime of a process it will use many system resources.
+It will use the CPUs in the system to run its instructions and the system's physical memory to hold it and its data.
+It will open and use files within the filesystems and may directly or indirectly use the physical devices in the system.
+Linux must keep track of the process itself and of the system resources that it has so that it can manage it and the other processes in the system fairly.
+The scheduler looks through the processes on the run queue looking for the most deserving process to run